 Our Summer sessions take place from May to August at the Writtle College Sports Ground.
 This is at the end of Foxburrows Lane which is off Lordship Road opposite the main entrance to the College.
 We use part of this very large and open sports ground just beyond the pavilion.

-Shooting takes place on Wednesdays from 6.00 p.m. until dusk.
+Shooting takes place on Tuesday and Thursday evenings from 6.00 p.m. until dusk.
 We end the session while there is still enough daylight to ensure we can find any ‘lost’ arrows on the field.
 We also shoot on Sunday mornings between 10.00 a.m. and noon.

 It is advisable to bring various layers of clothing as well as waterproofs, in case of inclement weather.
 It can get quite chilly later on in the evenings!
 Also, we recommend that archers bring sunhats and sun screen for those very hot and sunny days.